elggem/tensorflow_node/README.md

     pip install -e .

-To run execute one of the test scripts in `tests`.
+To run execute one of the test scripts in `experiments`.

 TF summaries are being written to `outputs/summaries`, and they can be inspected via this command: